By Valerie Andrews

 The dialogue on this topic is raging still, as the people call for more affordable housing and the younger generation asks why they can’t start saving and buying their own homes.

-At the same time, we’re witnessing a new diaspora, as workers flee the city.
-While the engine of growth chugs on, costs of living increase, shutting out the very people who once built and served our towns — teachers and fire fighters, artists and caregivers, construction workers and landscapers, waiters and hairdressers.
-Some government workers in San Francisco commute from as far away as Sacramento, rising at 4AM to be at their desks by 9.
-So far policymakers have yet to come up with workable solutions to the housing crisis.
-For many, the Bay Area is no longer a livable community, and what’s worse, California now has the highest percentage of unsheltered homeless in the nation.
+At the same time, we’re witnessing a reverse diaspora, as workers leave our thriving cities.
+As the engine of growth chugs on, costs of living increase, shutting out the very people who once built and served our towns — teachers and fire fighters, artists and caregivers, construction workers and landscapers, waiters and hairdressers.
+In San Francisco, some government workers commute from as far away as Sacramento, rising at 4AM to be at their desks by 9.
+Policymakers have yet to come up with a solution to the housing crisis, and the Golden State currently has the highest percentage of unsheltered homeless in the nation.

 When considering the laws of economic growth, Ralph Waldo Emerson asks us to consider the shell-fish that periodically has to fashion a new home.
 This is from his essay On Compensation.